-Some final thoughts about midterm grades from the Parent Programs office
+Some thoughts about midterm grades from the Parent Programs office

 A question we frequently get in the Parent Programs office is “what is the average GPA – I want to make sure my son/daughter is at or above average.”
 While this is a well-intended question, it is one that causes UNBELIEVABLE stress to your students.
-In college, for many students they are no longer able to be extraordinary at all subjects (as they may have been in high school) and now they are taking classes in areas where the pace is a lot faster, or the material is a lot more complicated.
+At the college level, many students are no longer able to be extraordinary at all subjects (as they may have been in high school) and now they are taking classes in areas where the pace is a lot faster, or the material is a lot more complicated.
 They may be seeing Bs or Cs or Ds for the first time in their lives.
 And they panic.

 A lot of students panic because of real or imagined pressure from their parents about grades.
 Understandable – college is a big investment and you want them to do well.
 But the only way a student can be measured is based on his or her potential in that particular class.
 Real life example: I was a terrible, terrible biology student.
 I struggled mightily.
 And if my parents had held me to a class average, I would have been far below it.
 However, I was working to my maximum capacity to understand the material, and literally it was the best I could do.

 So please, please resist the urge to set an arbitrary GPA threshold your student must reach.
 Particularly the first year of college (and the fall semester particularly), students are feeling their way through this new environment and new expectations.
 For most of my academic advisees, their first semester grades are their worst, just due to the adjustment.
-If you must set any kind of guidelines, consider thinking along these lines: asking your student if he/she studied hard, kept up with work, played too hard (vs work), sought out help, etc. If your student cannot say he/she did all the right things, talk about how important that will be in subsequent semesters.
+The grades tend to rise once they get their sea legs and understand what college requires.

-Believe me, they are already acutely aware of their GPA and most of the students here put a ton of pressure on themselves.
-If you coach and counsel them on work habits, the grades will follow.
+Your students will become acutely aware of their GPA very soon, and most of the students here put a ton of pressure on themselves.
+Rather than talk about GPA, coach and counsel them on work habits.
+The grades will follow.